tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

  # TC and Overview

-You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland.
-You go by many names, alchemists, kobolds,
+You are unwelcome, condescended to by unorganized unprepared outsiders, pariahs of your homeland. the alchemists, Xialong